openvinotoolkit/model_server/README.md

 - [Model reshaping](docs/shape_and_batch_size.md).
 The server supports reshaping models in runtime.
 - [Directed Acyclic Graph Scheduler](docs/dag_scheduler.md) Connect multiple models to deploy complex processing solutions and reduce overhead of sending data back and forth.

 **Note:** OVMS has been tested on CentOS* and Ubuntu*.
-Publically released docker images are based on CentOS.
+Publicly released docker images are based on CentOS.

 ## Run OpenVINO Model Server